openshift/hypershift-dataplane-metrics-forwarder/README.md

 # Metrics Forwarder

-The Metrics Forwarder is a Proxy that lives in each Hosted Control Plane (HCP) Namespace in Management Clusters.
-The main goal of this Proxy is to let the relevant Hosted Cluster's Data Plane push metrics to RHOBS.
-This proxy exposes a route that is known to the Cluster Monitoring Operator (CMO) running in the Data Plane.
+The dataplane metrics forwarder is a proxy that lives in each hosted control plane (HCP) namespace in management clusters.
+The main goal of this proxy is to let the hosted clusters push metrics to RHOBS.
+This proxy exposes a route that is known to the Cluster Monitoring Operator (CMO) running in the dataplane.
 The CMO pushes the metrics to this route.
-And the proxy simply forwards this request to the Openshift Observability Operator (OBO) running on the relevant Management Cluster.
-This way the metrics ultimately end up in RHOBS.
+And the proxy simply forwards this request to the OpenShift Observability Operator (OBO) running on the relevant management cluster.
+This way the dataplane metrics ultimately end up in RHOBS.

 ## Deployment process